dthpham/sminterpolate/README.md

 ##Quality

-Butterflow uses the Farneback algorithm to compute dense optical flows for frame interpolation.
+Butterflow uses the Farneback algorithm to compute dense optical flows to use in frame interpolation.
 To fine-tune the quality (robustness of image) of the resulting videos you can pass in different values to the function.
 Run `$ butterflow -h` for a list of advanced options and their default values.